charan293/python_web_scraper/README.md

 * Loads CSV data into a **SQLite database (data.db)**
 * Analyzes data using **Pandas**
 * Visualizes results with **Matplotlib** (Top 5 Authors)
+- Search quotes by author
+- Search quotes by keyword
+- Export results to Excel
 ---

 ## Project Structure